apache/incubator-graphar/docs/developers/java-dev.rst

 Interfaces and classes will be compiled to ``.class`` files.

-By writing CMakeLists.txt, all C++ dependents(e.g. JNI code, GraphAr C++ library and other C++ library) will been intergrated into a bridge dynamic library called gar-jni which can be called by native methods directly.
+By writing CMakeLists.txt, all C++ dependents(e.g. JNI code, GraphAr C++ library and other C++ library) will been integrated into a bridge dynamic library called gar-jni which can be called by native methods directly.